jeffrlaw/ginger-and-beard/_posts/2014-08-09-jekyll-install.markdown

 categories: jekyll update
 ---

-# Is this confusing or what?
+# Github setup

 First we created a repo.

 We then created a new branch of the repo 'gh-pages'.
 This automatically treats the HTML files as Github pages (which runs on Jekyll).
 Free hosting!

 Within the Github for Mac app, we clone the branch/repo to our Desktop (apparently Dropbox can corrupt things)

+# Install Jekyll locally

 We then installed Jekyll locally.
 We want a local install so that we can develop locally, see bugs, before committing and pushing live.